 Welcome to the Mundy Wildflower Garden.
 The plants along this pathway show creative ways to showcase native wildflowers in gardens exposed to full sun.
-Follow this path and staircase down into a native plant sanctuary in a quiet woodland al...
+Follow this path and staircase down into a quiet woodland along Fall Creek.
+On this tour...
 Read more

 A large deer population poses a big challenge to conserving this garden’s plant diversity.
-In an effort to restore what naturally grows here, we constructed the fence next to this path in 2015 to protect newly planted species from deer....
+In an effort to restore what naturally grows here, we constructed the fence next to this path to protect newly planted species from deer.
+The plant...
 Read more

-This area’s forested slopes, floodplain forest, wetland, meadow, seeps, and stream banks allow a rich variety of plants to grow in this 15-acre preserve.
-The soil of the forest floor is exceptionally high in nutrients carried by rainwat...
+This area’s forested slopes, floodplain forest, wetland, meadow, seeps, and stream banks allow for a rich variety of plants to grow in this 15-acre preserve.
+The soil of the forest floor is exceptionally high in nutrients carried by rainw...
 Read more

-The dominant trees growing here are adapted to periodic flooding from Fall Creek and include sycamore (pictured), sugar maple, white ash (pictured), bitternut hickory and basswood.
-This section of the garden has an exceptionally rich compos...
+The dominant trees growing here are adapted to periodic flooding from Fall Creek and include sycamore (pictured), sugar maple, white ash (pictured), bitternut hickory, and basswood.
+This section of the garden has an exceptionally rich compo...
 Read more

 This area is periodically mowed to maintain this meadow, used by Cornell classes to study this plant community.
 Common meadow plants include cow parsnip, European parsnip and angelica (shown here).
 Take the spur trail here for easy access t...
 Read more